zackelia/bclm/README.md

 ## Installation

 BCLM is written in Swift and is trivial to compile.
+Currently, it can only be compiled on macOS Catalina (10.15) or higher but it can run on OS X Mavericks (10.9) or higher.

-A release zip is also provided with a signed and notarized binary for those who do not have development tools and Xcode.
+A release zip is also provided with a signed and notarized binary for those who do not have development tools or are on an older macOS version.

 ### From Source